aplteam/Maker/Docs/publish-config.md

 2. When running the user command `]RunMake`.

-   This user command run a BAT script `Make.bat` which starts an instance of Dyalog APL with the appropriate version[^appr].
+   This user command runs a BAT script `Make.bat` which starts an instance of Dyalog APL with the appropriate version[^appr].
 It then loads the workspace `Make.dws` and runs `⎕LX` which is always `#.Make.Run`.

    This function uses the definitions in `publish.config` for compiling whatever is needed to make the project "consumable".
-Naturally it will be very different depending on whether it is a single class / single namespace script (like `APLTreeUtils`) or an application like `Fire`.
+Naturally it will be very different depending on whether it is a single class / single namespace script (like `APLTreeUtils`) or an application like `Fire` or something in between like `Laguntza`.

 ## Example